KRVPerera/sense/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Data Management Layer

-More details about data management layer is in section : <a href="#data-layer-detailed-information">Data Layer Detailed Informaton | Sense</a>

 - InfluxDB serves as the core Time Series Database (TSDB) in this architecture.
 It is a NoSQL database optimized for handling time-stamped data efficiently.
 - Grafana complements InfluxDB by providing powerful visualization capabilities for time-series data.